A fibration theorem for collapsing sequences of Alexandrov spaces: Modification of Perelman's fibration theorem

 \begin{rem} The term ``noncritical'' (not ``$(\varepsilon,\delta)$-noncritical'') in the original statement \cite[1.4.1]{P1} includes the assumption on the volume of spaces of directions (see \cite[3.7]{P1} or Definition \ref{dfn:ncv} below).
 However, we do not use it here to emphasize the dependence of the fibration theorem on the volume of spaces of directions. \end{rem}

-Let us first recall the outline of the proof of the original fibration theorem.
+Let us first recall the structure of the proof of the original fibration theorem.
 It consists of two parts: the first half is its geometric part, which is presented in \cite[\S3]{P1}, and the second half is its topological part, which is presented in \cite[\S1]{P1}.
-Furthermore, as remarked in \cite[1.3]{P1}, all the arguments in the topological part is based only on the properties of noncritical maps listed there, which are established in the geometric part.
+Furthermore, as remarked in \cite[1.3]{P1}, all the arguments in the topological part are based only on the properties of noncritical maps established in the geometric part.
 In particular, we do not have to go back to the definition of noncritical maps in the topological part.
-Thus, in order to prove the generalized fibration theorem, it is sufficient to prove all the properties of noncritical maps listed in \cite[1.3]{P1} for the above generalized ones.
+Thus, in order to prove the generalized fibration theorem, it is sufficient to verify that all the propositions about noncritical maps in the geometric part hold true for the generalized ones.

-Hence, we verify that all the propositions in the geometric part \cite[\S3]{P1} about noncritical maps hold true in Definition \ref{dfn:nc}.
 Indeed, the same proofs work well by using the inequality \eqref{eq:nc}.
-Nevertheless, we give the complete proofs in order to explain how and where our modification works because the original proofs are very complicated.
+Nevertheless, we give the details to explain how and where our modification works because the original proofs are very complicated.

-From here (until Definition \ref{dfn:ncv}), we proceed with our discussion in parallel to \cite[\S3]{P1}.
-We first prove the openness of noncritical maps (clearly, the set of $(\varepsilon,\delta)$-noncritical points in the generalized sense of a given map is open).
+From here (until Definition \ref{dfn:ncv}), we proceed in parallel with \cite[\S3]{P1}.
+We first prove the openness of a generalized noncritical map (note that the set of generalized noncritical points of a given map is clearly open).
 The following proof is a good demonstration of the usefulness of the inequality \eqref{eq:nc} and is actually the only place where we use it in the proof of the generalized fibration theorem (see also Remark \ref{rem:open} below).